dionmes/node-red-contrib-soma-smartblinds2/README.md

 ## What is this node ?

-This is a node for Node-Red to view the status and send commands to Soma smart blinds 2 via Bluetooth (BLE)
+This is a node for Node-Red to control Soma smart blinds 2 via Bluetooth (BLE) directly.
+No bridge or additional hardware/software is necessary.

+It is heavily based on the work by @andersonshatch , https://github.com/andersonshatch/soma-ctrl

+The SOMA smart shade device needs to be configured with the SOMA app before connecting.

 ## Configuration

-In the id property of the node put in the id/address without colons (one longs string of hex. numbers), use ID on OSX.
+Scan for the devices with the scan button.
+Look for devices with the name S or RISE to identify the id.

 ## Usage